koalalorenzo/blog/content/posts/202212-tips-switching-to-helix-editor/index.md

 ---
 title: "Switching to Helix: My Experience and Tips"
-date: 2022-12-28T10:42:25+01:00
+date: 2022-12-27T10:42:25+01:00
 tags:
   - editor
+  - vscode
+  - helix
+  - tools
-  -
+  - software development
 ---
 I recently switched from Visual Studio Code (VS Code) to Helix as my primary text editor.
-One of the main reasons for the switch was that I wanted a more efficient and powerful modal editor for working with Go, Terraform, YAML, and other languages and tools.
+I wanted a more efficient and powerful modal editor for working with Go, Terraform, YAML, and other languages and tools.
 I also appreciated the lightweight and efficient design of Helix.
 In this post, I will discuss my experience with the switch and the adjustments I made to make Helix a better fit for my daily work.

 <!--more-->